JRHaven/Python-Projects/README.md

 clear.py:
 A script that contains a library that clears the terminal screen based on what platform you are running

+cipher.py:
+A script that ciphers and deciphers text files

 # Licensing
 All these scripts are under the MIT License.